prakhar1989/csds-material/README.md

 #### Running Jobs

 Before we start running MapReduce jobs, we first need to get the code.
+When the VM first starts, the terminal should already be open.
 Get started by cloning this repository.

 ```
 $ cd ~/Desktop
 $ git clone https://github.com/prakhar1989/csds-material
+$ cd csds-material
 ```

-Open the terminal in the VM so that you can start running commands.
 Linux and Mac users can also SSH into the machine by running `ssh training@ip-address` and entering the password - `training`.
 To get the IP address of the machine, just run `ifconfig` and taking note of the inet addr.

 ![ip](http://i.imgur.com/VUMJkVy.png)